The U.S. Marine Corps (USMC) is a very demanding branch of the military that requires efficiency both on land and in the sea.

 Women are often overlooked in their role with the U.S. Marines.

-Though they represent the smallest collection of females in any military branch, 8% of females represent the total of all active duty Marines.
+Though they represent the smallest collection of females in any military branch, 6.5% of Marines are women

-The Marine PFT standards for females is also divided based on age group.
+The PFT standards for female Marines are also divided based on age group.

-Once again females are tested in pull-ups or push-ups, crunches, and three-mile run.
+Once again, women are tested in pull-ups or push-ups, the plank, and the three-mile run.

-As it is for the males, the row event is an optional alternative for Marines aged 46 or older or if the Marine is postpartum or injured.
+As it is for the men, the rowing event is an optional alternative for Marines aged 46 or older or if the Marine is postpartum or injured.
 If the Marine is younger than 46, approval is required from the Commanding officer.

 Related Article: Marine Corps Height And Weight Standards